sn1de/mark_maker/README.md

 MarkMaker provides line oriented conversion of content to markdown elements.
-It currently supports first, second and third level headings, links, bullets, numbered bullets and code markdown.
+It currently supports first, second and third level headings, links, bullets, numbered bullets, *emphasis* and code markdown.
 See bin/generate_readme.rb for the code used to generate this document and a sample of all these markdown generators in action.

 ### Header Example